liyang6620/nz-telecom-churn-ml-simulation/README.md

 This project aims to:
 - explore patterns of churn using a proxy CRM dataset
 - understand behavioural characteristics that may relate to churn
-- later (optional) develop a predictive or segmentation-based component
+- develop a predictive or segmentation-based component
 - most importantly, simulate how churn analysis could support real-world commercial thinking in Aotearoa New Zealand

 ---